abivia/hydration/README.md

 - selectively cast properties to an array,
 - validate the source data,
 - guard against overwriting of protected properties, and
-- remap properties from user-friendly names to application-meaningful identifiers.
+- map properties from user-friendly names to application-meaningful identifiers.

 Example
 ----